mhashirhassan22/fastapi-blogs-backend/README.md

     ```

 This command will start both the FastAPI application and the PostgreSQL database.

+P.s.
+See env.example.txt if you are running with poetry.
+See env.docker.example.txt if running with `docker-compose`

 ### Usage
 * The FastAPI application will be available at http://localhost:8000.